EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 $$f(t) = \sqrt{2} \sum_{n=1}^\infty \phi_n \frac{\sin((n-\frac{1}{2})\pi t)}{(n-\frac{1}{2}) \pi}.$$

+This is indeed the form we were looking for.
 We can once again show that this solution makes sense by plotting, as shown in the following visualisation.
 It's interesting to observe that while both series (unsurprisingly) converge to the target function, they also converge faster to each other.

 <div class="container">
-    <h3>Interactive Visualization of Fourier Series Approximations</h3>
+    <h3>Visualisation of Fourier Series Approximations</h3>
     <div class="description">
-        Visualization of Fourier series approximations of an indicator function 𝟙<sub>[0,t]</sub>(x) on [0,1]
+        Interactive Visualisation of Fourier series approximations of an indicator function 𝟙<sub> [0,t]</sub>(x) on [0,1]
     </div>

     <div class="plot-container">